 AutoSave – Project details are saved in the background as you work in case of a power failure or other computer malfunction.
-The trigger for the AutoSave is dependent both on a timer and on the number of changes made since the last save using the Save Project toolbar button.
+The trigger for the AutoSave action is dependent both on an internal timer and on the number of changes made since the last project save action happened using the Save Project toolbar button.
 An AutoSave is also done prior to any Component Editing or Addition.

-The default installation location for ElectroPlan system is in the folder – ElectroPlan located on the C: drive of your computer.
+The default installation location for the ElectroPlan system is in the folder – \ElectroPlan located on the C: drive of your computer.

 - Components – contains the component configuration file and component image files.